2026 Perinatal Mental Health Conference!

 (Choose one of the following options:)

-Option 1: Laura M. Wood, MA, LMHC, CST - Working with Sexual Trauma Within the Reproductive Period Part 1
+Option 1: In “The Theatre” Laura M. Wood, MA, LMHC, CST - The Impact of Sexual Trauma Within the Reproductive Period

-Option 2: Olivia D. Wedel, PhD, LPC-S, NCC, PMH-C - "She Should be Here:" Understanding the Impacts of Mother Loss on Matrescence & Perinatal Care
+Option 2: In “The Library” Olivia D. Wedel, PhD, LPC-S, NCC, PMH-C - "She Should be Here:" Understanding the Impacts of Mother Loss on Matrescence & Perinatal Care

 Day 2